rybafish/rybafish.github.io/config.md

 `threadSafeLogging: False`

 In case you observe slow-downs or freezing duging loggings, try to disable this parameter (False) to avoid mutex usage during logging.
 The default is True - this should make logging thread safe (only since 0.91 beta 5)

+### import_timezone_offset (v 0.91)
+`import_timezone_offset: 7200`  # CET summer time

+By default import of nameserver_history.trc file will display data in you local time zone.
+In most cases it is much more useful to have data in system time zone, this is where this parameter can help: it needs to be set in seconds as offset from the UTC.
+To get this value from  the source system you can execute: `select distinct key, value from m_host_information where key in ('timezone_offset')`.
+It is delta in seconds from UTC.

+Note: 0 and no value has very different meaning in this context: no value = your local timezone, 0 = UTC.